Bright11/laravel-contactform-package/README.md

 ## php artisan vendor:publish --tag=bright-config
 ## php artisan vendor:publish --tag=bright-css

- This command will publish a bright_config.php file in your config directory and publish bright-css in your public directory.
+ This command will publish a bright_config.php file in your config directory and publish bright in your public directory.
 You can customize the admin email address by setting the ADMIN_EMAIL variable in your .env file. you can change the image and update the contact information on your config folder/ bright-config

 ## usage